On some limitations of probabilistic models for dimension-reduction: Illustration in the case of probabilistic formulations of partial least squares: Discussion

 \section{Discussion}

-In this article, we focused on the PPLS model proposed by \cite{elBouhaddani17}.
-After highlighting that it corresponds to a probabilistic formulation of PLS-SVD, we showed that the constraints considered in this original PPLS model are too strong: they imply that the weight matrices $W$ and $C$, which are solutions of this original PPLS model, are also necessarily solutions of two distinct PPCA models for $x$ and $y$, respectively.
+Our results stress that some caution is needed when developing and applying latent variable models for dimension-reduction: when imposing too strong constraints on the model parameters, a model whose structural equations seem to correctly describe the relationships between the observed variables, may turn out to be too simplistic.
+It can define very particular distributions, under which parameters of interest could be obtained under simpler models, and this greatly limits its applicability.
+In particular, we showed that the constraints considered in the probabilistic formulation of PLS-SVD of \cite{elBouhaddani17} are too strong: they imply that the weight matrices $W$ and $C$ of their PPLS model are also necessarily solutions of two distinct PPCA models for $x$ and $y$, respectively.
 As a result, the original PPLS model defines a very particular subset of distributions for the pair $(x,y)$, under which the two sets of components of maximal covariance are necessarily of respective maximal variances too.
-This defect severely limits the practical interest of this model.
+Although not striking, this defect severely limits the practical interest of this model.
+In the same way, the constraints used in the probabilistic formulation of PLS Regression of \cite{PPLSR_Li15} are too strong: they imply that the weight matrix $W$ of their PPLSR model is also necessarily solution of a PPCA model for $x$ (in the sense of \cite{PPCA_Tipping99}).